 Many beginners want to dive into the yumminess of oil painting and create fast, big and bold expressive brush marks.
 They don't realise how difficult it is to create well thought-out, intentional and expressive brush marks.
 They end up putting way too much paint on their canvas, making the whole thing look messy.

-Paint thinly, use very little paint, so you have the time and space to build things up and get things right.
+Use less or very little paint, so you have the time and space to build things up and get things right.
 Slow down.
 Think about every mark you make.
 What is it for, where is it going and why?
 Don’t brush on paint for the sake of it.

 Reduce the amount of paint you apply to the canvas!
 Wipe it off if you make a mistake instead of adding more paint.
 Load your brush with much less paint.
 Practice colour mixing skills by working with a limited palette (for example).